jealka/jealka.github.io/creative/README.md

 **Date:** 02/04/2025 \
 **User:** [JAKK](https://tryhackme.com/p/JAKK)

-[Creative](https://tryhackme.com/r/room/creative) is an easy-ranked CTF box, testing us on exploiting a vulnerable web application, gaining an initial foothold on the webserver and elevate our privileges to root by exploiting a dangerous misconfiguration.
+[Creative](https://tryhackme.com/r/room/creative) is an easy-ranked CTF box, challenging us to exploit a vulnerable web application, which opens us the possibility to compromise the web server and elevate our privileges with the aid of a dangerous misconfiguration.

 ## Reconaissance
 ### Port Scan
-To gain a foothold on the victim's system, we need to determine how we can interact with it, i.e. finding out about open ports and services being offered.
-We can conduct the port scan with `nmap`, splitting the port discovery and service identification in two.
-This gives us the advantage that we can check all 65,536 ports without having to conduct the costly service discovery (`-sV`) and default scripts scans (`-sC`) on all of these.
-Be aware that the flag `-T4` gives us an advantage in performance but makes us detectable for firewalls and other security tools.
+To gain a foothold on the victim's system, we first need to determine how we can interact with it, i.e. finding out about open ports and services being offered.
+We conduct a port scan with `nmap`, splitting port discovery and service identification in two.
+This gives us the advantage that we can check all 65,536 ports being open without conducting the costly service discovery (`-sV`) and default scripts scans (`-sC`) at the same time.
+The open ports found are then specifically scanned for services.
+Be aware that the flag `-T4` gives us an advantage in performance but makes the scan easily detectable for firewalls and other security measures.

 ```
 > nmap -T4 -p0-65535 creative.thm